ariwbolton/noggle/README.md

         1. `room.delete` - Persists
         1. `room.invite.create` - Invite users.
 Triggers notification to users.
 Persists
         1. `room.invite.accept` - Persists
-        1. `room.user.remove` - Remove users.
+        1. `room.assignment.delete` - Remove users.
 Triggers notification.
 Persists
-        1. `room.user.leave` - Remove users.
-Triggers notification.
-Persists
-    1. /game namespace
+    1. /room/game namespace
-        1. `game.get` - Get game.
+        1. `room.game.get` - Get game.
 Throws if not in the game
-        1. `game.initialize` - Requires room.
+        1. `room.game.create` - Requires room.
 Fails if user is not in the room.
 Notifies all in room
+        1. `room.game.start` - Only room owner can start.
+Only starts with users who have readyup-ed.
+Notifies all in room.
-        1. `game.player.readyup` -
+        1. `room.game.assignment.readyup` -
             1. Fails if user is not in game, user has already readyup-ed, user has already left
             1. Notifies all in room
-        1. `game.player.leave` - Fails if user is not in game.
+        1. `room.game.assignment.leave` - Fails if user is not in game.
-        1. `game.start` - Only room owner can start.
-Only starts with users who have readyup-ed.
-Notifies all in room.
-        1. `game.word.add`
+        1. `room.game.assignment.word.create`
             - Word must be unique
             - Word must be on the board
             - Game must be active
-        1. `game.word.remove`
+        1. `room.game.assignment.word.delete`
             - Word must already be submitted
             - Game must be active
 1. Implement frontend handlers